javixfdez/Sparse-Optimization-in-Gene-Expression-Data-Lasso/README.md

 The primary objective is to select a minimal, interpretable subset of genes that maintains high predictive accuracy.

+The data was acquired by the public kaggle dataset "TCGA - LUSC | Lung Cancer Gene Expression Dataset" from https://www.kaggle.com/datasets/noepinefrin/tcga-lusc-lung-cell-squamous-carcinoma-gene-exp/data .

+Dataset consists of 551 patients, samples, each with 56970 differetn transcripts (expressed genes).

+Lung Cell Squamos Carcinoma is a cancer that occurs in lungs.
+Detecting and predicting it by Machine Learning is a clear challenge that could be very helpful.

 ---

 ## Methodology: Ridge Baseline vs. Lasso Solution